kihyun1998/flutter_alone/README.md

   - Rich MessageBox with application icon
   - Window detection by window title
   - System tray application support
+  - **Improved macOS window activation**: Ensures hidden or minimized macOS windows are brought to front when a duplicate instance is detected.

 - **Customizable Messaging**
   - Multi-language support (English/Korean)